 The focus on emotional well-being will continue to rise, given the pressures and shifts of the modern workplace.
 We will need to keep traveling down many of the same tracks.

-We’ll need to find creative and cost-effective ways to have a positive impact on things like:
+We need to find creative and cost-effective ways to make an impact on:

 - Promoting mindfulness, work-life management, gratitude and psychological safety